aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 This paper presented the results of a series of benchmark experiments to evaluate the impact of prompt language, style, and syntactic format on LLM responses, particularly in code generation and logical reasoning.

 The conclusions of this study are threefold.
 First, prompt strictness, especially the **explicit specification of the output format, is crucial for maximizing a model's performance**.
 As the `Filtered List` test shows, ambiguous instructions lead the model to be swayed by training data biases, whereas strict instructions can 'elicit' its latent capabilities.
 Second, while current LLMs can partially accomplish advanced tasks like interpreting the grammar of an unknown formal language or mimicking algorithmic structures, they have a very clear limitation in their ability to stably implement complex, bug-free algorithms from scratch.
-The failure of all models in the `token_test` strongly supports the idea that even if models can imitate superficial patterns, they have a systematic flaw in their ability to understand and implement the logical essence of an algorithm (e.g., state independence).
-Third, these results, particularly the staged failure on the `einstein_token_test`, provide empirical evidence supporting the "mirage" theory (Schaeffer, et al., 2023).
-Abilities that appear 'emergent' are perhaps better understood as latent capabilities 'elicited' by highly specific and structured prompts, rather than as generalizable reasoning skills.
+The failure of all models in the `token_test` strongly supports the idea that even if models can imitate superficial patterns, they have a systematic flaw in their ability to understand and implement the logical essence of an algorithm (e.g., state independence), which is also related to research suggesting principled limitations arising from the LLM architecture (Thomas, A. W., et al., 2023).
+Third, these results provide empirical evidence to support the 'mirage' theory (Schaeffer, et al., 2023), which suggests that the abilities of LLMs are more strongly 'elicited' by the prompt format, rather than unpredictably 'emerging' (Wei, J., et al., 2022).

 Based on the findings of this study, three directions for future work are proposed: